 When it comes to milking routines, traditionally milkers work half a row each; cupping and teat spraying as they go.
 A more efficient way, however, is to implement the ‘bunny-hopping’ technique; where the first milker cups five cows and the second starts from the sixth.
 Once the first milker finishes cupping the fifth cow, they ‘bunny-hop’ to the next five.
 A video to demonstrate this can be found here, and when it’s implemented correctly it’s possible to milk up to 312 cows an hour.

 This one’s more for twice a day milkers, but if you use automatic cup removers in your shed, consider changing the timing so that they’re let off earlier.
 Letting the cups off earlier will leave a little extra milk behind.
 Studies have shown that leaving an extra 0.3 L of milk in the udder did not increase quarter SCC or clinical mastitis.
 Making this change to your milking routine reduces the amount of time each cow spends in the shed, allowing you to reduce milking times and finish milking earlier.

 To maximise the use of your pastures and to provide a safe solution for your stock in adverse weather, installing the right system can increase the productivity of your farm and provide peace of mind throughout the year.
 They allow farmers to supply milk through the winter taking advantage of the premiums on offer and by being able to protect your stock in all conditions their health can be better monitored and ensured.
-To find more information, click here, or to get in touch for more information, feel free to contact Graham Petrie, our Business Development Manager.
+To find more information, click here, or to get in touch for more information.